Can’t find Quark in the Store? Make Your Own

 • Place two litres of milk into the stainless steel pot and add calcium chloride solution.
 Heat by direct heat to 30°C. Remove from heat.

-• Add the starter culture and stir well.
-Cover and let stand undisturbed for 12 to 24 hours in a warm place to ensure the mixture’s temperature does not drop below 22°C.
+• Add the starter culture and stir until well combined.
+Cover and let stand undisturbed for 12 to 24 hours in a warm place to ensure the mixture’s temperature remains above 22°C.

 • Line the colander with your tight-weave cheesecloth.
 Carefully ladle your curds into the lined colander and drain for a few minutes.
-Tie the corners of the cloth together to form a bag and hang, using the string, and drain for a further 12 to 24 hours.
+Tie the corners of the cloth together to form a bag, then hang it using the string and drain for an additional 12 to 24 hours.
 The cheese is sufficiently drained when it is the consistency of cream cheese.
-Remove the cheese from the cloth, salt to taste and place in an airtight container and place in the fridge to chill before serving.
+Remove the cheese from the cloth, season to taste with salt, and place it in an airtight container.
+Then, refrigerate it to chill before serving.

 This recipe is from my book Home Cheese Making in Australia, now in its Second Edition.
-It is available in bookstores; you can also ask for it in your local library.
+It is available in bookstores; you can also request it at your local library.

 As always, live well.